-'The reckoning is here': More than a third of community college students have vanished
+‘The reckoning is here’: More than a third of community college students have vanished

 “I gave it my all,” Camara said.
 “But you’re sort of screwed from the get-go.”

 With scant advising, many community college students spend time and money on courses that won’t transfer or that they don’t need.
 Though most intend to move on to get bachelor’s degrees, only a small fraction succeed; fewer than half earn any kind of a credential.
-Even if they do, a new survey finds that most employers don’t believe they’re ready for the workforce.
+Even if they do, a new survey finds that many employers don’t believe they’re ready for the workforce.

 Now these failures are coming home to roost.

-Note: Clarification: This story has been updated to more clearly describe the Harvard Business School study’s findings on employer views of community college graduates.